jakobloekke/jakobloekke-rabbitmq/README.md

         RabbitMQ.ensureConnection(options);
     });

-And then elsewhere in your application you can wait for the initialization like this:
+And then somewhere in your application you can wait for the initialization like this:

     RabbitMQ.on('ready', function () {
-        RabbitMQ.connection.exchange('Project.E.ExchangeName', {type: 'topic'}, function (exchange) {
+        RabbitMQ.connection.exchange('Project.E.MyExchange', {type: 'topic'}, function (exchange) {
-            RabbitMQ.exchanges.ExchangeName = exchange;
+            RabbitMQ.exchanges.MyExchange = exchange;
-            RabbitMQ.emit('ExchangeName is ready');
+            RabbitMQ.emit('MyExchange is ready');
         });
     });

-    RabbitMQ.on('ExchangeName is ready', function () {
+    // When the exchange is ready, you can work with it RabbitMQ.on('MyExchange is ready', function () {

+        // Sending messages
+        RabbitMQ.exchanges.MyExchange.publish('some_routing_key', {greeting: 'Hello world!'});

+        // Receiving messages
-        RabbitMQ.connection.queue('Project.Q.QueueName', function (q) {
+        RabbitMQ.connection.queue('Project.Q.MyQueue', function (q) {
-            console.log('Connected to new queue:', q.name);

-            q.bind(RabbitMQ.exchanges.ExchangeName, function (q) {
+            q.bind(RabbitMQ.exchanges.MyExchange, function (q) {
                 q.subscribe({ack: true}, function (message) {

-                    // your code
+                    // your code for handling incoming messages goes here ...

-                    q.shift(); // If ack: true
+                    q.shift(); // Only necessary if {ack: true}
                 });
             });
         });